sikaeducation/curriculum/102/standards/apply-version-control/topics/git-remotes/README.md

 ## Pushing

-When you make new commits in your local repo, you can use `git push` to make a Git remote add your new commits to its copy of the repo:
+When you make new commits in your local repo, `git push` adds your new commits to the remote's copy of the repo:

 ```bash
 git push origin master